sissi-s-artlife/word_frequency/README.md

 - **Research and Education:** This project is intended for research and educational purposes, offering a valuable resource for linguistic and political analysis.

-By breaking down the project overview into individual items, it provides a structured understanding of the project's objectives and components.